saha0073/DSPy-Multi-Feature-Chatbot/README.md

 Then you can chat with the chatbot.
 Let me know if you have issues doing this.

-However, it's pretty basic.
-We want it to sound more like our client.
-We have already collected a few example conversations in training_data/conversations.json.

 # Goals

+This chatbot as it stands is pretty basic.
+For one, we want it to sound more like our client.
+We have already collected a few fake example conversations in training_data/conversations.json.
+We also want to improve it more generally.

 1. **Improve Client Personality Emulation**
    Use DSPy’s KNNFewShot optimizer (https://dspy.ai/learn/optimization/optimizers/) to make the chatbot’s responses reflect our client’s voice more authentically, based on examples in `conversations.json`.